wlonk/arcadia/rules/index.md

 will trigger particular rules, which will then shape what sorts of things you are expected and allowed to say.

-Those rules will involve using the tarot cards, the tokens, and things written on your character sheet.
+Those rules will involve using the cards, the tokens, and things written on your character sheet.
 More about the specifics later.

 Each player should push towards their particular agenda, while allowing room for contributions, suggestions, and consideration from everyone else at the